-Why Kids Bicker and How To Stop Them
+Why Kids Bicker and How To Help Them Stop

 What's bickering?
 Arguing about something trivial.
 But of course nothing is too trivial for siblings to argue about, or at least it seems that way some days!